 In 2012, there were 905 natural catastrophes worldwide, 93% of which were weather-related disasters.
-In recent years, we have witnessed some unforgettable natural disasters that had tremendous impact on travelers— the 2012 Typhoon in the Philippines, the 2011 Japanese Tsunami, the 2010 Earthquake in Haiti (just to name a few).
+In recent years, we have witnessed some unforgettable natural disasters that had a tremendous impact on travelers— the 2012 Typhoon in the Philippines, the 2011 Japanese Tsunami, the 2010 Earthquake in Haiti (just to name a few).

 Encountering a natural disaster while traveling is unlikely, but could turn catastrophic if you’re not adequately prepared.